OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 --------------------------------------
 ## 2.5.
 Overreliance in use
+Impact: If the accuracy of the AI system is trusted too much (e.g. the answers of a large language model), unintended failures or attacks have a bigger impact.
+This aspect is strongly related to Excessive agency.

-This is not an attack, but it is about the weakness of relying too much on the AI system in  use - trusting it too much, causing unintended failures or attacks to have a bigger impact.
-This aspect is strongly related to oversight.
+This is not an attack, but it is about the weakness of relying too much on the AI system in use.

 **Controls for overreliance:**
 * AITRANSPARENCY.
 By being transparent to users regarding the accuracy and reliability of the AI system's output, people can adjust their reliance accordingly.
+* See the controls for excessive agency (e.g. oversight).

 # 3. DEVELOPMENT-TIME THREATS